jurgob/jurgo-boemo-blog/content/blog/exhaustive_pattern_matching_in_typeScript/index.md

 In TypeScript, achieving exhaustive pattern matching involves leveraging the `never` type.
 By using `never`, TypeScript ensures that a function or switch statement covers all possible input types or values.

+### Enter the `never`

+What does the `never` keyword do?.
+In TypeScript, the never keyword represents the type of values that never occur.
+When a function has a return type of never, it means that the function never returns normally and either throws an error or enters an infinite loop. never is a useful tool for making TypeScript code more robust and ensuring that all possible cases are handled.
+Read more about it in the [official TS docs](https://www.typescriptlang.org/docs/handbook/basic-types.html#never) or go even more deep [here](https://www.zhenghao.io/posts/ts-never).

 ### Using `never` in Functions

 Here is how we can implement the example we did in Rust using never: